top of page

 but organic.

-Movement — light, free and possible everywhere.
+Movement — light, free, and possible everywhere.

-but in life itself.
+It happens in life itself.

-There are places you simply step into:
+There are places you simply stumble into:

 a meadow that calls for badminton,

-a few bars in the outdoor area
+a few bars in the outdoor area —

-No one has to become a member.
+No one has to join a club,

 You simply feel the impulse